Oatcake: Plain Web Typography

 You shouldn't put quotation marks around the text inside a block

-quote: putting the text in a <blockquote>
+quote: putting the text in a <blockquote> is enough

 to show that it's a quotation, and the quotation marks aren't part of